Fiscal Management

 Revised: 7/10; 12/18

-All personnel of the school district are encouraged to use the district credit card for travel expenses authorized by the superintendent [or designee] and described in policies 803.1-R, 803.3-R, and 803.10-R for travel incurred under the policies of the Board of Directors.
-Travel expenses incurred without the use of a district credit card will be reimbursed according to administrative regulations.
+All personnel of the school district are encouraged to use the district credit card for travel expenses authorized by the superintendent [or designee] and described in policies 803.3, 803.3-R, and 803.10-R for travel incurred under the policies of the Board of Directors.
+Travel expenses incurred without the use of a district credit card may be reimbursed according to administrative regulations.

-All personnel shall be reimbursed for any travel from their offices while in the performance of their assigned duties at the mileage rate per mile as set by the State of Iowa.
+All personnel will be reimbursed for any travel from their offices while in the performance of their assigned duties at the mileage rate/per mile as set by the State of Iowa.
 This does not include travel to and from work and home, but it does include any required travel expenses between district facilities.

 Adopted: 6/70